Dual Movie Review: Riley Stearns Successfully Delivers Another Bleak Comedy

 Dual is bleak.
 And by bleak, I mean bleak.
 Riley Stearns (The Art of Self-Defense and Faults) excels in this field.
 His films bask in off-kilter, dry-as-can-be comedy and dread.
 The Art of Self-Defense was a pleasant surprise in 2019, but it was clear Stearns would pull together a film that would indulge his idiosyncratic taste even more, while still being engaging and bludgeoning at the same time.
 And while Dual is better than his previous works, mostly by having such a tight grasp on concept and execution in a film that barely hits 90 minutes, it’s another film that itches the correct spot for a very niche group of moviegoers.
 Luckily enough, I found myself being won over by the end of this deadpan dark comedy.

-It also helps when you strike the perfect cast consisting of Karen Gillan (Nebula in the Marvel Cinematic Universe) and Aaron Paul (Jesse Pinkman in the flesh) amongst others.
+It also helps when you strike the perfect cast consisting of Karen Gillan (Nebula in Guardians of the Galaxy and its sequels) and Aaron Paul (Jesse Pinkman in the flesh) amongst others.
 Gillan carries the same matter-of-fact and robotic delivery that distinguishes her from her Guardians of the Galaxy counterparts in the MCU, and Aaron Paul excels in playing on his popularity derived almost singularly from Breaking Bad.
 It is a duo that, on paper, doesn’t instill much anticipation, but they fully buy in to the tone and stature that comes with starring in one of Stearns’ films.

 The soft science fiction genre has expanded exponentially over the last decade, and it isn’t difficult to see why.
 Art imitates life, and when current technological headlines spell disaster (Elon Musk potentially crashing Twitter in weeks doesn’t fill me with hope for our doomed future), it is inevitable that filmmaking will soon follow with films that imitate anxiety about the future of society.